 Students who are not making satisfactory progress will be subject to removal from the program following faculty review.
 Such procedures are consistent with existing standards of practice for similar certificate programs within the university and are compatible with university policies on the timely review and retention of students in graduate programs.

 Once students have completed and defended a dissertation or thesis using a qualitative or mixed methods design they need to apply for graduation from the IQS Certificate program in addition to the degree program in which the student is enrolled.
 This is done via Athena in the semester of graduation.

 After graduation, your certificate completion will be noted on your UGA transcript.
 This is done by the Registrar’s Office.
-You will also receive an electronic copy of your Interdisciplinary Qualitative Studies certificate to acknowledge your accomplishment.
+You will also receive an electronic copy of your Interdisciplinary Qualitative Studies certificate that will acknowledge your accomplishment.

 Forms for Applicants from Fall 2021 and Later

 Deadline to ApplyStudents typically apply to the program when taking QUAL 8410 or an equivalent course.